Alzheimer's disease is fatal and there is no cure. It is a slow-moving disease that starts with memory loss and ends with severe brain damage.

 Trouble handling money

-In 2010, there were 83,494 Alzheimer's deaths in the United States.
+The Alzheimer's Association (ALZ) estimates that 700,000 people with Alzheimer's disease will die in 2016.
 It is the fifth leading cause of death for Americans age 65 and older.

-"Between 2014 and 2025 every state and region across the country is expected to experience double-digit percentage increases in the numbers of people with Alzheimer's due to increases in the proportion of the population age 65 and older," according to the Alzheimer's Association.
+"Between 2016 and 2025 every state and region across the country is expected to experience an increase of at least 14 percent in the number of people with Alzheimer's due to increases in the population age 65 and older," according to the ALZ.

 Early-onset Alzheimer's Disease: